Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/inscene-placed-networkobjects.md

 NetworkObject.Despawn();  // Will de-spawn and destroy (!!! not recommended !!!)
 ```

-If you want an in-scene placed NetworkObject to persist after it has been de-spawned, it is recommended to always set the first parameter of the `Despawn` method to `false`:
+If you want an in-scene placed NetworkObject to persist after it has been de-spawned, it's recommended to always set the first parameter of the `Despawn` method to `false`:

 ```csharp
 NetworkObject.Despawn(false); // Will only de-spawn (recommended usage for in-scene placed NetworkObjects)